…then I do lots of interesting, digital magic with it.

 Together with three other people I run the website Visual Squirrels.
 We write articles on things we find interesting, with any angle of science, art, (natural) history, literature, anthropology, film, technology, and architecture.
 The site is just as much about being a continuous experiment in interaction, UX, and graphic design.
 For a web-developer / system-designer, it is a rare privilege to work on live sites that have a lot of content and that are wide open to experimentation.
 Please note that some things might be "broken", and some things incomplete, but this is our sandbox where we allow ourselves to test web development ideas, balancing on what is actually possible.
 Sometimes little happen there, sometimes lots of things happens all at once.
 See this article for a better explanation of the site.

 All the best –

-Just a few sites I have made, to exemplify three things: information dense applications, visual flexibility, and simplicity.
+Just a few sites I have made, to exemplify three things: simplicity, information dense applications, and visual flexibility.
 Things should be made as simple as possible, but some things are complex, and should remain so.